flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Views and a lack of options for conveying Controller data to other parts of the system).
-If someone wants to introduce new abstractions, they have to untangle all the magic and hook deep into the framework's internals, using -- or even overwriting! -- code that's meant to be private.
+If someone wants to introduce new abstractions, they have to untangle all the magic and hook deep into the framework's internals, using -- or even patching! -- code that's meant to be private.

 I remember running into this with Rails back when MongoDB was